Skip to content

 State Inheritance Tax

 New Jersey has an inheritance tax.
 New Jersey taxes inheritances to non-exempt beneficiaries at 11-16%.
 Surviving spouses, children, grandchildren, parents, and grandparents are exempt (Class A).
 Siblings and spouses of children are Class C (11-16% above $25,000).
 Unrelated beneficiaries are Class D (15-16% above $0).
 Unlike estate tax (which is paid by the estate), inheritance tax is paid by the individual beneficiaries.
 The rate usually depends on the relationship between the beneficiary and the deceased.
 Spouses are typically exempt, and close relatives usually pay lower rates than more distant relatives or non-relatives.
+Learn more in our estate tax guide.

 Federal Estate Tax